mharzi/tourist/README.md

 You should then create a basic web application and add as many of the following pieces of functionality as you have time to:

 1. Retrieve the cities from the endpoint you created and list them along with their country and attractions
-2. Ability to add a new city to the list (provide basic validation)
+2. Ability to add a new city to the list
+    * Provide basic validation
 3. Allow a user to mark a city as visited/unvisited
 4. Show a visual counter of the number of cities visited/unvisited
 5. Filter the cities by visited state (i.e. visited or unvisited)
 6. Sort the cities by visited state (i.e. visited or unvisited)
-7. Search for city by attraction or country_
+7. Search for city by attraction or country

 You should aim to complete as many of these things as possible, demonstrating a good understanding of architecture, design and best practice.
-Don’t hesitate to show off with some fancy CSS, responsiveness, and HTML5
+__Testing methodologies (TDD and/or BDD) should be used.__